"Her tone was bright and creamy, her coloratura fully formed and her stamina impressive..."

 Alexandra Mathew, CutCommon

-In 2021, Alexandra performed the titular role of Dafne in Cavalli’s Gli amori d’Apollo e di Dafne with Pinchgut Opera in Australia.
-Earlier in the year Alexandra performed with L’Orchestre de Chamber de Geneve as Laurette in a televised semi-staged production of Bizet’s Le Docteur Miracle.
+In 2021, Alexandra also performed the titular role of Dafne in Cavalli’s Gli amori d’Apollo e di Dafne with Pinchgut Opera in Australia.
+Earlier in the year Alexandra sang with L’Orchestre de Chamber de Geneve as Laurette in a televised semi-staged production of Bizet’s Le Docteur Miracle.
 Just prior to COVID-19 cancellations, she performed the role of Barbarina with Opera North in their production of The Marriage of Figaro.

 This biography is for information only and should not be reproduced.